 Vesper was contracted by Alaska Fish & Game to identify species for ~140,000 bat calls recorded at 77 locations and dozens of mobile transects from 2015-2021.
 The surveys supported the North American Bat Monitoring Program (NABat) to help track long-term trends in the bat populations of southeast Alaska.
 Vesper also compared detections between AudioMoth and Song Meter detectors.
 Species included little brown, California, Yuma, long-legged, western long-eared, and silver-haired bats.
 An excellent partnership!

 In collaboration with Bat Conservation International and the Electric Power Research Institute, Vesper led human crews and dog detection teams to collect fatality, acoustic, and thermal imaging data.
 This information was used to test two U.S. Department of Energy projects aimed at reducing bat mortality at wind farms.

-Belize Bat Workshops
+Neotropical Bat Workshops

 Vesper leads workshops in Costa Rica and Belize on bat capture techniques and acoustic identification.
 Participants captured up to 39 species, acoustically identified an additional 20 species, and still had time to explore caves, waterfalls, national parks, and local culture.